Table of Contents

 Mumps is a viral infection transmitted by and affecting only humans.
-While the salivary glands (especially the parotid gland) are well known to be involved during a mumps infection, many other organ systems may also experience effects of the virus infection.
+While the salivary glands (especially the parotid gland at the sides of the cheeks) are well known to be involved during a mumps infection, many other organ systems may also experience effects of the virus infection.
 There is no cure for mumps, but the illness is of short duration (seven to 10 days) and resolves spontaneously.
 Prior to the introduction of mumps vaccination, the highest rate of new cases of mumps was reported in the late winter to early spring.

 What is the history of mumps?

 Medical historians believe that documentation of a clinical illness consistent with mumps dates back to Greco-Roman times.
 The first effective vaccine against mumps was introduced in 1948 and used from 1950-1978.
 Unfortunately, this vaccine strain had limited long-term immune memory effectiveness.
 The current strain used in the United States and worldwide provides over 80% long-term immunity.
-The current childhood mumps immunization schedule recommends vaccination at 1 and 4 years of age.
+The current childhood mumps immunization schedule recommends vaccination at 12-15 months old and a booster at 4-6 years of age.
 The mumps vaccine is commonly administered as part of a combination vaccine (MMR) also providing protection against measles and rubella (German measles).
+Continue Reading

 - Type 1 Diabetes in Children by Age